tlackemann/rstate/README.md

 # rstate

-A Rust library for creating and executing statecharts.
-Heavily inspired by [xstate](https://github.com/davidkpiano/xstate).
+A Rust library for creating and interpreting statecharts.

+Although not ready at the moment, rstate aims to be a complete [SCXML](https://www.w3.org/TR/scxml/#CoreIntroduction)-compliant library for Rust.

 ## Usage